renanroberto/bank_account/README.md

 * Implement other methods of authentication, like login with Google.
 * Delete or deactivate accounts.
 Already exists methods for deletion on the `Accounts` context module and `Client` already has an `active` field for deactivation.
-* Generate referral code asynchronously.
-For a large number of codes, it can take an indeterminate amount of time to generate the code.